Aranteksupport/Aranteksupport.inzzii.com/index.md

 ## Welcome to your free trial

 Welcome to Inzzii POS Free trial guided setup!
 If you’ve already registered for your Inzzii POS trial, then you’re ready to get started.
-If not, the first thing you need to do is download the app for a trial on PlayStore.
-Fill in your information and follow the steps below.
+If not please take the following steps;

+ Download the inzzii pos App
+ Create Account with a Corporate Email
+ Add a Full Access Team Member or Authorized Representative

 ## Open Menu